jasonrichardsmith/eks-pod-identity-tester/README.md

 This pod can be run to try and diagnose permission issues with your pod.

-Sometimes SDK output makes it hard to determine if what is causing your issues with ServiceAccount IAM permissions.
-This pod will provide some output to try and determin why you may be experiencing.
+Sometimes SDK output makes it hard to determine what is causing your issues with ServiceAccount IAM permissions.
+This pod will provide some output to try and determine why you may be experiencing issues.

 This will not provide a definitive answer to permission issues but it should give you some insight.